awen-li/PCA/README.md

 We implemented a case study of *PCA: PCA-Mem*.
 This part shows how to run *PCA-Mem* against target program for memory leak detection.

 ## Check prerequisites
-We guarantee that {\tool} can be installed and run successfully with the support of following prerequisites:
+We guarantee that *PCA* can be installed and run successfully with the support of following prerequisites:
 1. UNIX  (Ubuntu 16.04 LTS or Ubuntu 18.04 LTS)
 2. LLVM  (v7.0.0)